The r-Hunter-Saxton equation, smooth and singular solutions and their approximation: Piecewise linear solutions

 for $i=1,\ldots, N$. \end{definition} This problem has the following variational formulation. \begin{definition}[Clebsch variational principle] Let $Q_1(t),\ldots,Q_N(t)$ be a set of points on the interval $[a,b]$ with Lagrange multipliers $P_1,\ldots,P_N$, and suppose $u\in \sob{1}{r}(a,b)$.
 The Clebsch variational principle corresponding to the optimal control problem in Definition \ref{def:optimal} is

-\end{definition} This type of variational principle takes its name from variational principles of this form that can be used to derive equations of fluid dynamics.
-In \cite{cotter2009continuous,gay2011clebsch} these variational principles were considered in a general form where the Lagrange multipliers enforce dynamics
+\end{definition} This type of variational principle takes its name from variational principles of this form that can be used to derive equations of fluid dynamics, where the Lagrange multipliers (Clebsch variables) enforce the dynamics of transported quantities. \begin{remark} In \cite{cotter2009continuous,gay2011clebsch} these variational principles were considered in a general form {(to which the name ``Clebsch'' was extended)} where the Lagrange multipliers enforce dynamics

-where $Q$ is defined on a manifold $\mathcal{M}$, $u$ is defined on a Lie algebra $\mathcal{X}$, and $L_u$ represents a Lie algebra action on $\mathcal{M}$.
-In this case, it can be shown that $P$ and $Q$ can be eliminated, and $u$ solves the corresponding Euler-Poincar\'e equation.
+where $Q$ is {a curve on a} manifold $\mathcal{M}$, $u$ {is a curve} on a Lie algebra $\mathcal{X}$, and $L_u$ represents a Lie algebra action on $\mathcal{M}$.
+In this case, it was shown that $P$ and $Q$ can be eliminated {via the closure of the corresponding Lie algebra bracket}.
+Then, $u$ solves the corresponding Euler-Poincar\'e equation.
 In our case, we have $(L_uQ)_i = u(Q_i,t)$, which is a Lie algebra action of smooth vector fields on $[a,b]$, which have the Lie bracket $[u,v]=u_xv-uv_x$.
 However, $\sob{1}{r}(a,b)$ is not closed under this bracket, and we see that we do not have enough regularity to complete this argument.
-However, as we shall find, it is still possible to make sense of these solutions. \begin{lemma} The optimal $u$ to the variational problem (\ref{eq:clebsch1}) are given by piecewise linear functions, whose jumps occuring at $x=Q_i$, $i=1,\ldots,N$, and jump condition
+However, as we shall find, {it is still possible to understand the evolution of $u$ as a weak solution of the corresponding Euler-Poincar\'e equation (the $r$-Hunter-Saxton equation, in this case).} \end{remark} \begin{lemma} The optimal $u$ to the variational problem (\ref{eq:clebsch1}) are given by piecewise linear functions, whose jumps occuring at $x=Q_i$, $i=1,\ldots,N$, and jump condition

 \end{lemma} \begin{proof} The Euler-Lagrange equation corresponding to $u$ is given by

 which is, in turn, the weak form of the $r$-Laplace equation

 where $\delta(x)$ is the Dirac measure.
 This means that $u$ is piecewise linear, with jump conditions given by \eqref{eq:jump}. \end{proof} Notice that this means that the term $(\norm{u_x}^{r-2}u_x)_xu_x$ in \eqref{eq:m_t} does not make sense, since at $x=Q_i$ it is the product of a Dirac measure with a function that has a jump at the same location.
 Later we shall see that this problem is resolved since $u$ solves \eqref{eq:weak rHS} nevertheless. \begin{remark} Equation \eqref{eq:mm} defines an infinitesimally equivariant momentum map from $(P,Q)\in T^*([a,b]^n)$ to the dual space $\mathcal{X}([a,b])$ containing the momentum $m=-\qp{\norm{u_x}^{r-2}u_x}_x$.
 The equivariance explains why it is possible to eliminate $P$ and $Q$ and obtain an equation for $u$ alone.
 This was explored in the context of peakon solutions of the Camassa-Holm equation in \cite{holm2005momentum}, where the infinitesimal equivariance is proved. \end{remark}